TechnoConserve/seed_database/README.md

 only difference is now we give the “backref” parameter the string value “’institute’” so that instances of the Contact table will can have an “institute” attribute.
-Just like the “address” attribute we added, accessing a Contact’s “institute” attribute would return the Institution object (AKA table row) that it is related to.
+Just like the “address” attribute we added, accessing a Contact’s “institute” attribute would return the Entity object (AKA table row) that it is related to.

 **Many-to-Many**